MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A const_reference to the last non-null element.
+A const_reference to the last element.

+### Remarks

+Throws an exception if the string_view is empty.

 ## <a name="basic_string_view"></a>  basic_string_view::basic_string_view